csmborgaro/csmborgaro.github.io/projects/ai_vtuber.md

   - OBS Studio
   - Git
   - GitHub
-summary: "Developed an advanced AI VTuber (Virtual Streamer) capable of holding conversations and replying to its chat (viewers) using a realistic, emotionally expressive text-to-speech voice that discerns the context and emotion of the text."
+summary: "Developed an advanced AI Virtual Streamer capable of holding conversations and replying to its chat (viewers) using a realistic, emotionally expressive text-to-speech voice that discerns the context and emotion of the text."

 ---